Spotlight Software: E1 - Battle of the Markdown Editors

 Markdown is a way to style text.
 Instead of writing content in HTML tags, you use special characters like

 - to style content.
 Say, you want to

 ** and you've got a Bold Text.
 It's actually the format used in README.md files in online repositories like GitHub, GitLab and BitBucket.

 Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

-If you want to know all possible formatting options provided by Markdown, checkout the Markdown 101 article which I use as a test playground to check if there are any formatting issues with markdown syntaxes I use on this blog.
+If you want to know all possible formatting options provided by Markdown, checkout the Markdown 101 article which I use as a test playground to check if there are any formatting issues with Markdown syntax that I use on this blog.